There are no application deadlines for this program. Students are accepted for the beginning of each academic term.

 |David Wilson||Implant biomechanics, developmental orthopedic disease and minimally invasive surgical techniques|

 Tuition and funding

 The University of Saskatchewan faculty supervisor must have funding for the student’s proposed project.
-Either the student or the U of S faculty supervisor must have additional funding for the student’s stipend.
+Either the student or the USask faculty supervisor must have additional funding for the student’s stipend.

 Tuition information is accurate for the current academic year and does not include student fees.
 For detailed tuition and fees information, visit the official tuition website.

 - DVM or equivalent from a recognized college or university

 - Eligibility for restricted, educational SVMA licensure to practice veterinary medicine in Saskatchewan.

 - Language Proficiency Requirements: Proof of English proficiency may be required for international applicants and for applicants whose first language is not English.